 - Common subexpression elimination

 - Loop unrolling

 - Function inlining

 - Code motion

 - Type-based alias analysis

+- · Static clustering

+- Instruction scheduling

 - Cross call (subroutine abstraction)

-- Disabled register banks

 In a debug project the transformations are, by default, disabled.
-In a release project the transformations are, by default, enabled (except for the Disabled register banks transformation, which must always be enabled explicitly).
+In a release project the transformations are, by default, enabled.

-For a brief description of the transformations that can be individually disabled, see the IAR C/C++ Compiler User Guide for 8051.
+For a brief description of the transformations that can be individually disabled, see the IAR C/C++ Compiler Reference Guide for V850.